philipce/nifty/README.md

 [![License](https://img.shields.io/hexpm/l/plug.svg)](LICENSE)

+*Note: Nifty is currently undergoing transition to use the swift package manager!
+It is also undergoing upgrades to 3.0.1.
+As such, for the next few weeks, the info below may not be current and a lot of the files may be missing.
+This will be fixed shortly!*

 Nifty is a Swift numerical computing library designed to provide common mathematical functions in a performant and easy-to-use way.